antor44/livestream_video/README.md

 Quality: The valid options are "raw," "upper," and "lower".
 "Raw" is used to download another video stream without any modifications for the player.
  "Upper" and "lower" download only one stream, which might correspond to the best or worst stream quality, re-encoded for the player.

-"[player executable + player options]", valid players: smplayer, mpv, mplayer, vlc, etc... or "[true]" for no player.
+"[player executable + player options]", valid players: smplayer, mpv, mplayer, vlc, etc... "[none]" or "[true]" for no player.

 Step: Size of the parts into which videos are divided for inference, size in seconds.